 During Key Stage 3, pupils are taught in form groups.
-They have one double lesson a fortnight, and receive one homework per lesson.
+They have one double lesson a week on alternate half terms, and receive one homework per lesson.
 Pupils build a wide range of skills and learn through a combination of games and exercises.
 They perform every lesson, and are formally assessed every half term.

 Key Stage 4

 At GCSE, pupils follow the AQA syllabus.
-The practical element of the examination is a devised piece, created entirely by the students.
+The practical elements of the examination is a devised piece, created entirely by the students, and a scripted piece.
 The written examination requires the study of a set text, and written answers to how candidates would direct, act, costume or design a set for an extract.
 Pupils must also write a review of a theatre production that they have seen, and so there are theatre trips arranged throughout the year.

 Key Stage 5

 At AS and A level, pupils follow the AQA syllabus.
-At AS level, the practical element of the examination is a scripted piece in the style of a chosen practitioner, and the written element is an extract from the study of a set text, and a question on the work of theatre makers in a live theatre production.
-At A level, the practical element of the examination is a devised piece in the style of a different practitioner to AS level, and the written element is questions on two set plays, and a question on the work of theatre makers in a live theatre production.
+At AS level, the practical element of the examination is a scripted piece, and the written element is an extract from the study of a set text, and a question on the work of theatre makers in a live theatre production.
+At A level, the practical element of the examination is a devised piece, and the written element is questions on two set plays, and a question on the work of theatre makers in a live theatre production.

 GCSE 67% A*/A 100% A*/B